ThatChocolateGuy/Certitrack/README.md

 </sub>

 ## BUGS:
-- Please create an issue or pull request for this README if you find any
+- Please create an issue or pull request if you find any

 ## FEATURES TO ADD:
 - edit customer name freely for redeemed certificate